ub-math/exam_guides/docs/instructor.md

 If you built the exam by yourself, you will need to build the time chart by yourself too.
 To create such a chart:

-* Upload a csv file with the exam Gradescope gradesheet (pre-grading version is fine) and the Zoom meeting reports (`participants_blah.csv`) to the folder containing the student exam pdfs on the Exam Server.
+* Upload a csv file with the exam Gradescope gradesheet (pre-grading version is fine) to the folder containing the student exam pdfs on the Exam Server.
 * Run the time chart script:

   ```